MicrosoftDocs/Hololens/hololens/certificate-manager.md

 The certificate should now be installed on the device.

 ## To remove a certificate:

->[!WARNING]
+> [!WARNING]
-> Although you can view MDM-deployed certificates in Certificate Manager, you cannot uninstall them in Certificate Manager.
+> Using Certificate Manager users can only remove certificates installed directly from the Settings UI.
+If a certificate has been installed through other means, it must also be removed by the same mechanism and cannot be removed from Certificate Manager.
+Although you can view MDM-deployed certificates in Certificate Manager, you cannot uninstall them in Certificate Manager.
 You must uninstall them through MDM.

 1. Navigate to **Settings App > Update and Security > Certificates**.
 1. Search for the certificate by name in the search box.
 1. Select the certificate.